CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-MACs.md

 #### MAC Address Configured Locally

-In this example, the 46:38:39:00:00:44 MAC address was configured on the VlanA-1 interface of multiple switches so we see the MAC configured commentary on all of those switches.
+In this example, the 46:38:39:00:00:44 MAC address was configured on the VlanA-1 interface of multiple switches, so we see the MAC configured commentary on each of them.

 ```
 cumulus@server-01:~$ netq show mac-commentary 46:38:39:00:00:44 between now and 1hr